FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 nodebb is a powerful piece of forum software.
 Standing up a forum lets your users communicate with each other and can be a powerful mechanism for knowledge sharing, search engine optimization and community building.

 Using an SSO server such as FusionAuth lets your users minimize the number of usernames and passwords they must manage.
 It also allows you to control access to your applications from one screen, also known as "The Dream".
-Using a single sing on server for centralized user management will make both your life and your users' lives easier.
+Using a single sign on server for centralized user management will make both your life and your users' lives easier.